 The effectiveness of marketers’ creativity is judged against KPIs – sales, profits, ROI, customer lifetime value and customer feedback, for example – but creativity itself is a powerful means of hitting those goals.

 At the 2017 Cannes Creative Effectiveness Lions, award-winning creative marketing campaigns needed to demonstrate solid and proven commercial results, but also effective brand-building stories that delivered awareness and customer engagement, or that shifted consumer or market culture.
-And while these might be the broader measures of success today, creativity shouldn’t only be reserved for ad campaigns – it can be applied across the five Ps of marketing.
+And while these might be the broader measures of success today, creativity shouldn’t only be reserved for ad campaigns – it can be applied across all areas of marketing.